Elevate your prose, sharpen your storytelling, deepen your writing process.

 1

-This isn’t a discovery call or a sales pitch—it’s a genuine conversation about where you are, what you’re working toward, and whether coaching together makes sense for you.
-You’ll leave with clarity on what your next steps could look like, whether that means working with me or not.
+This isn’t a discovery call or a sales pitch—it’s a genuine conversation about where you are, what you’re working toward, and whether coaching or editing together makes sense for you.
+You’ll leave with an action plan for what your next steps could look like, whether that means working with me or not.

 Every coaching plan is custom-built around your goals and needs.
 Coaching starts at $500/mo.